Area

 Branch AGM was held on-line on 24th April 2021 with guest speaker Linda McCord, Senior Stakeholder Manger for Transport Focus.
 She and members engaged in a lively conversation about how to encourage passengers to come back to train travel.

-In the business section, the Chairman highlighted a number of issues from his previously distributed report.
+The Chairman highlighted a number of issues from his previously distributed report.
 The following were elected to the committee; Steve Wright (Chair), Colin Major (Secretary), Phil Bennion, Peter Kennard, Roger King and new to the committee Owen O'neill and John Gaussen.
 Steve Boulding was accepted as a co-opted member.
 This leaves us with two vacancies, and in particular we would welcome on board members from the Wolverhampton or the Black Country, and North West Staffs to bring the committee up to full strength.

 After the elections a further discussion about future campaigns took place.